EFSA223/MS_Final_Project/README.md

   - Total road vehicles
   - alarms from the fire brigade

+## Challenges
+  - killed and seriously injured in traffic
+  - fatalities by mode of transport
+  - road deaths by province inhabitants
+  - How has the number of road deaths in the Netherlands developed over the past ten years?
+  - What is the risk per transport mode of dying in traffic?

 ## Data
 First I want to create a Public Transport map of my island but realty is that there is no structure data available.
 I had to switch to my thirt topic, the "Traffic Accident" of The Netherlands.